-Using the Local Search Rank Checker, you do not need to include a geo-modifier to get localized rankings.
+No — using the Local Rank Tracker, you do not need to include a geo-modifier to get localized rankings.

-An example of using a location / geo-modifier in a keyword is this:
+An example of using a location / geo-modifier in a keyword is:

-The reason for including a geo-modifer is to localize the search results down to a specific area, as opposed to simply searching for 'plumbers' across the whole of the country.
+The reason for including a geo-modifier is to localize the search results down to a specific area, as opposed to simply searching for 'plumbers' across the whole country.

-With Local Search Rank Checker, you don't need to do this, as you'll set a search location for your report.
+With Local Rank Tracker, you don't need to do this, as you'll set a search location for your report.

-1) In Local Search Rank Checker, click the 'Actions' dropdown, then 'Edit Report'.
+1) In Local Rank Tracker, click the 'Actions' dropdown, then 'Edit Report'.

-This Search Location is then set on the search engine so that the search results are localized.
+This Search Location is then set on the search engine to ensure that the search results are localized.